genskeu/HON/README.md

 5. Add a new project.
 - define a name for the project and set the path to the downloaded code

-6. build and start the application
+6. Build and start the application.
 - you can start HON in development or production mode
 - do not use the development mode when deploying HON, it is intended for use only during local development